adbuerger/pycombina/doc/source/rounding.rst

 Sum-up rounding
 ===============

-**pycombina** includes ... classes for solution of binary approximation problems using sum-up rounding:
+**pycombina** currently includes one classes for solution of binary approximation problems using sum-up rounding:

-tbd ...
+* :class:`pycombina.CombinaSUR`

+which in the following are described in more detail.

+.. autoclass:: pycombina.CombinaSUR
+    :members:
+    :inherited-members: